azurecitadel/azurecitadel.github.io/guides/cli/cli-4-bash.md

 ## Storage SAS Token example

-The following is an example of generating a storage SAS token and then creating a full URL for the protected blob storage:
+This final section shows one example of JMESPATH queries in use.
+It is a short piece of Bash code to generate a storage SAS token that permits access to a storage blob for the next 30 minutes.
+Without the full URL the storage blob woiuld be inaccessible, assuming the permissions are set to deny public access by default.

 ```
 blob=azuredeploy.json